dalenewman/Cfg-NET/README.md

 Cfg.Net
 =======

 This is an alternative .NET configuration handler.
 It is released under the [Apache 2 License](http://www.apache.org/licenses/LICENSE-2.0).
+The source code is hosted on [GitHub](https://github.com/dalenewman/Cfg.Net).

 ### An XML Configuration